JulianNicholls/Typescript-Developers-Guide/README.md

 * I spell colour correctly :-).

-* My map is centred on the South of England at a reasonable zoom level.
+* My map is centred on the UK at a reasonable zoom level, and my Company and User classes create locations more or less within the UK and its surrounding seas.

 ### Git client